Camp Canadensis: Recent years

-Out of camp trips
+Out-of-camp trips

-Canadensis Senior Campers embark on 4 different multiple day, out of camp trips to various locations.
+Canadensis Senior Campers embark on four different multiple-day, out-of-camp trips to various locations.
 Traditionally, the trips visit the same destinations each year.
-Canadensis Lower Seniors spend 3 days and 2 nights in Lake Placid, New York each summer.
+Canadensis lower seniors spend 3 days and 2 nights in Lake Placid, New York, each summer.
 Campers visit the Olympic Training Center, and take part in a variety of Olympic Attractions.
-Canadensis Upper Seniors spend 3 days and 2 nights sightseeing in Boston.
-Although the exact details change every year, common attractions include a Boston Duck Tour, lunch at Fire and Ice, Quincy Market, and a tour of Harvard University.
-Super Seniors spend 4 days in Niagara, and take part in traditional tourist attractions, such as Maid of the Mist.
-In 2010, the Niagara Falls trip also included a Cleveland, OH component, so campers could experience the Rock and Roll Hall of Fame.
-Canadensis CITs (Counselors-In-Training) spend 5 days at the Walt Disney World Resort in Orlando, Florida.
-In 2009 Canadensis introduced an optional College Tour Trip for their oldest campers, visiting Penn State, Franklin and Marshall, and Lehigh University.
+Canadensis upper seniors spend 3 days and 2 nights sightseeing in Boston.
+Although the exact details change every year, common attractions include a Boston duck tour, lunch at Fire and Ice, Quincy Market, and a tour of Harvard University.
+Super seniors spend 4 days in Niagara, and take part in traditional tourist attractions, such as Maid of the Mist.
+In 2010, the Niagara Falls trip also included a Cleveland, Ohio, component, so campers could experience the Rock and Roll Hall of Fame.
+Canadensis CITs (counselors-in-training) spend 5 days at the Walt Disney World Resort in Orlando, Florida.
+In 2009 Canadensis introduced an optional college tour trip for their oldest campers, visiting Penn State, Franklin and Marshall, and Lehigh University.
 In 2010 the trip featured a series of New York schools.

 Traditions

-Color War has been a tradition at Camp Canadensis since its opening in 1941.
-Color War is a series of five days in which the entire camp is divided into two teams, competing against one another in all athletic and artistic aspects of camp.
-The two teams are led by CIT Captains, CIT Lieutenants, Counselor Captains, and CIT leaders.
-The role of CIT Captain, CIT Lieutenant, and Counselor Captain, are honors bestowed upon a staff member or Counselor-in-Training who has gone above and beyond their basic responsibilities throughout the summer, and demonstrates superior leadership qualities.
+Color War has been a cherished tradition at Camp Canadensis since its establishment in 1941.
+It unfolds over the course of five days, during which the entire camp community divides into two teams, engaging in spirited competition encompassing both athletic and artistic pursuits.
+These two teams are led by individuals holding the esteemed titles of CIT Captains, CIT Lieutenants, Counselor Captains, and CIT leaders.
+To attain these roles, a staff member or Counselor-in-Training must exhibit exceptional dedication and exceptional leadership qualities that extend beyond their core responsibilities during the summer.